-The FAFSA was created in 1992 by Congress as part of a series of amendments to the Higher Education Act.167 The aim was to improve access to aid by creating one universal, free application for students for federal, state and institutional aid.
+The FAFSA was created in 1992 by Congress as part of a series of amendments to the Higher Education Act.
+The aim was to improve access to aid by creating one universal, free application for students for federal, state and institutional aid.
 Before the FAFSA, students would fill out free applications at their school of interest that included questions for federal aid and many more to determine institutional and state aid.
 The federal portion was technically free, but filling in the rest of the form often required that students pay a fee.
-Many students who qualified for federal aid ended up paying unnecessarily, or were so put off by the fee that they did fill in the form at all, foregoing federal aid.168
+Many students who qualified for federal aid ended up paying unnecessarily, or were so put off by the fee that they did fill in the form at all, foregoing federal aid.

 One researcher estimated it could take up to 10 hours for students to gather the necessary information and input the data.
 Since its inception, the FAFSA has been a target for reform.
 It is notoriously complex.
-In its current form, the application includes over 108 questions and often takes well over the promised hour to complete.169 Completing the FAFSA is often particularly challenging for students from non-traditional families.
-One researcher estimated it could take up to 10 hours for students to gather the necessary information and input the data.170 Some of the FAFSA questions, like question number 25 which asks about parents' highest levels of education, are not even required by the federal government.
+In its current form, the application includes over 108 questions and often takes well over the promised hour to complete.
+Completing the FAFSA is often particularly challenging for students from non-traditional families.
+One researcher estimated it could take up to 10 hours for students to gather the necessary information and input the data.
+Some of the FAFSA questions, like question number 25 which asks about parents' highest levels of education, are not even required by the federal government.
 These questions are included at states' request.
 Many questions ask about parental income, education, and assets, which for students from single-parent homes, or those who grew up living with their grandparents or who are now living away from home, can

 "You need ... a lot of your parents' information.
 And sometimes ... some of us can't get that" become insurmountable barriers to completing the form.
 "You need . . . a lot of your parents' information.
 And sometimes . . . some of us can't get that," says Salay Kamara, a senior at T.C.
-Williams High School in Alexandria, VA who lives with her grandparents.171
+Williams High School in Alexandria, VA who lives with her grandparents.

 Difficulty in accessing information to answer the FAFSA's questions creates substantial barriers to access for low-income students.
 In the 2011-12 school year, over 2 million students who would have qualified for Pell Grants did not fill in or finish the FAFSA.
-Together these students would have qualified for as much as \$9.5 billion in grants, and may have qualified for an additional \$2.9 billion in state and institutional grants.172 This is money that is already on the table-available and designated for higher education-that is not being accessed.
+Together these students would have qualified for as much as \$9.5 billion in grants, and may have qualified for an additional \$2.9 billion in state and institutional grants.
+This is money that is already on the table-available and designated for higher education-that is not being accessed.

 Proposals for FAFSA reform exist.
 A 2007 Brookings report showed reducing the form from 108 to only two questions would still ensure accurate allocation of aid according to need.
 The two questions would be: (1) What is your family size?
-And (2) What was your household income two years ago?173 In response, Senators Lamar Alexander (R-Tenn.) and Michael Bennet (D-Colo.) proposed a bill slicing the FAFSA down to these two questions, a "Postcard Application" to improve access to higher education through improved access to financial aid.174 "While other countries are promoting access to higher education, we are making it harder and harder for people to attain a degree.
+And (2) What was your household income two years ago?
+In response, Senators Lamar Alexander (R-Tenn.) and Michael Bennet (D-Colo.) proposed a bill slicing the FAFSA down to these two questions, a "Postcard Application" to improve access to higher education through improved access to financial aid.
+"While other countries are promoting access to higher education, we are making it harder and harder for people to attain a degree.
 This bill would simplify the entire financial aid process to promote more access and success.
-Under a simplified system we can expect more students will enroll and stay in school," said Senator Bennet.175 status quo is nonetheless creating a de facto denial of aid to qualified students through its complexity.
-Put another way, what to do about the FAFSA depends on which sorts of errors can or should be allowed in providing access to higher education.
-Is it preferable to overestimate the aid students need to access higher education?
-Overestimating need would provide aid to all of the needy students, as well as a few "undeserving" students who would not have needed aid to attend school.
-Or is it better to underestimate need?
-Underestimating need will provide aid only to needy students, but will deny aid to both unqualified students and students who should have qualified for aid.
+Under a simplified system we can expect more students will enroll and stay in school," said Senator Bennet.